Guide to Lone Working

 Many employers also use specific lone worker solutions to ensure their staff are safe and can quickly call for help in an emergency.
 The prevalence of smartphone use has led to a move away from devices – lanyards with a panic button for example – towards apps, as employees already carry a smartphone with them on a daily basis.
 Police have also issued warnings over the use of lanyards.

 In fact, 20% of all lone worker solutions in Europe, and more than 40% in North America, are now app based.
 StaySafe is a lone worker safety app that gives employers visibility of the location and safety status of lone workers in an emergency.

-What are the penalties of not following lone worker legislation?
+What are the legal responsibilities of lone workers?